Europia79/HostageArena/README.md

 Known Issues:
 ---
 - Compatible with any version of BattleArena.
-- Backwards compatible with older versions of Minecraft (1.2.5 to 1.7.9).
+- Backwards compatible with older versions of Minecraft (1.6.1 to 1.7.9).
+- Minecraft versions 1.5 and older contain an NPC bug where Hostages immediately disappear.
 - HostageArena contains version dependent code, therefore it will break and automatically disable itself for new versions of Minecraft.

 Contact:
 ======

-Nick at Nikolai.Kalashnikov@hotmail.com
+Nick at Europia79@hotmail.com

 Nicodemis79 on Skype